 - Get to court at least 30 minutes before the case is due to start.
 There can be long delays at court, so you may have to spend the whole day there.
-Avoid bringing children if you can.
+Avoid bringing your children if it's possible.

 - When you arrive, tell court staff your name.
 Stay at the court, because you will need to be ready when your name is called.